rh-messaging/amqonline-workshop/README.md

 We now provision messaging infrastructure to use with the application.

-1. In the OpenShift Service Catalog overview, select the "EnMasse (standard)" service:
+1. In the OpenShift Service Catalog overview, select the "AMQ Online (standard)" service:

     ![Provision1](images/messagingprovision1.png)